draganm/datas3t/README.md

 - Automatic database restoration from S3 metadata if database is empty
 - Atomic aggregation of multiple dataranges into a single consolidated range
 - Detection of missing data ranges to identify gaps in datasets
+- Long-polling endpoint to wait for datasets to reach specific datapoints
 - Clean deletion of datasets with cascading removal of related data and objects
 - Efficient multipart uploads with progress tracking for large datasets
 - Display of dataset sizes in gigabytes for easier comprehension